mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/i-digit.md

 ---
 title: IDigit interface
+description: Interface that identifies a subset of length type arguments that represent digits, from 0 to 9.

 ---

 Interface that identifies a subset of length type arguments that represent digits, from 0 to 9.